fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 WebRTC Servers
 --------------

-WebRTC media server and TURN server with public IP address that can receive incoming packets from anywhere on the Internet are suggested to listen for UDP on ports 53 (DNS), 123(NTP), and 5004 for RTP media servers and 3478 for TURN servers.
+WebRTC media servers and TURN servers with public IP address(es) that can receive incoming packets from anywhere on the Internet are suggested to listen for UDP on ports 53 (DNS), 123 (NTP), and 5004 for RTP media servers and 3478 for TURN servers.
 UDP destined to port 53 or 123 often is allowed by firewalls that otherwise block UDP.

 Firewall Admins